SimonMoitie/Wonky-Piano/README.md

 - room_puzzle_theme.py - Contains the variables and functions that form the basis of the Wonky Piano puzzle.
 - sm-client-rt.py - Connects the Wonky Piano puzzle to the Escape Hub server and provides the main code to run the puzzle levels.
 ### room_theme_puzzle.py
-#### Setting Up The Beams
+#### Setting Up The Infrared Beams
-The beams are assigned to the LED pixel numbers using a list containing tuples before they are randomised:
+The infrared beams are assigned to the LED pixel numbers using a list containing tuples before they are randomised:
 ```python
 beamsAndPixels = [
     (beamA, pixelsA),